willbroderick/clickyboxes/README.md

 1. Upload jquery.clickboxes.js and add a script tag linking to it, or add the contents into the main JS file.
 2. Do the same with the CSS file.
 Adding it to the bottom of styles.css.liquid will be simplest.
-3. Add the script below to product.liquid, right at the bottom.
+3. Add the script below to theme.liquid, at the bottom, just *before* &lt;/body&gt;.

 &lt;script&gt;
 $(function($){